Emmy042/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete -- this script deletes the file betty 9-firstdirdeletion --this script deletes the my-first-directory 10-back -- this script chnages to the previous working directory
+8-firstdelete -- this script deletes the file betty 9-firstdirdeletion --this script deletes the my-first-directory 10-back -- this script chnages to the previous working directory 11-lists -- list files in the parent directory and /boot